evolvablehardware/BitstreamEvolution/README.md

 After arduino-cli has been configured, you will need to upload the sketch to the microcontroller with the arduino-cli tool.
-This requires accessing the correct device file and having the proper priviledges for it.
+This requires accessing the correct device file and having the proper privileges for it.
 The device file should look something like `/dev/ttyUSB#` where `#` is a number.
 To determine which device file is the correct one and how to enure you have proper access see the